Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

   DescriptorGenerator API.
 * Update IQR service unit tests stub class for the new DescriptorGenerator API and iteration properties.
+* Updated various class unit tests to make use of new configuration test helper function.

 Tools / Scripts
 * Updated the ``smqtk.bin.classifyFiles`` tool to use the new